m0xpd/ESP8266-GeoLocation/README.md

 It includes an explicit example of how to build the json string which is required to submit the WAP scan result to these services.

-For more information and description of applicartions, see m0xpd.blogspot.com
+For more information and description of applications, see m0xpd.blogspot.com